Poblano Peppers Produce Guide + 25 Recipes!

 Store poblano peppers in a paper bag or plastic in the crisper section of the refrigerator for up to one week.

-- Roast the poblanos, then chop and freeze
+2. Roast the poblanos, then chop and freeze.

-- Store in an air tight container for up to 6 months
+With either method, store in an airtight container for up to 6 months.

 Poblanos aren’t generally eaten raw as the outer skin is a bit tough, so cooking them is your best bet.